qor-101/when-where-what/README.md

-Personalised News aggregation website from multiple sources
+Personalised News aggregation website from multiple sources like APIs and RSS Feeds.